Last updated on 13th June 2023 at 21:21 by Alex Nicholas

-However, competitive analysis can seem like a daunting task, especially for the owner of a busy company.
-And it’s not something that should be undertaken by someone with limited SEO experience, so if you need a freelance SEO consultant to carry out this task, I’d be only too happy to help.
+However, a competitive analysis can seem like a daunting task, especially for the owner of a busy company.
+And it's not something that should be undertaken by someone with limited SEO experience, so if you need a freelance SEO consultant to carry out this task, I'd be only too happy to help.

 5. Keyword Research

 Another important aspect of your content marketing strategy should be the use of keywords.
 These are the words and phrases that your target audience is likely to use when searching for the products or services that you offer.

 There are a number of different tools and strategies that you can use to identify the best keywords for your business.
 One of the most popular methods is to perform keyword research and competitive analysis.

 This involves using a variety of different tools to research the keywords that your competitors are targeting, as well as those being used by your target audience.
 These tools will also provide you with valuable insights into the levels of competition for each keyword and the search volumes for each term.

 Once you have completed your keyword research, you can begin using these keywords in your content.
 Remember to use them naturally, as stuffing your content full of keywords will not only turn off your readers but could also result in search engine penalties or demotions.